KrystofJan/kratos-gym/README.md

 > [!WARNING]
     You'll need to substiture the `{{POSTGRES_CONTAINER_ID}}` with the actual postgres `CONTAINER ID` You can find `CONTAINER ID` using: `docker ps` and look for the `postgres` container
 >

+> [!WARNING]
+    The database script will be changed in the future to contain more suitable data, for now it contains random data :)
+>

 At this point you should be able to visit `http://localhost:5173/` and be on the site, you can access the api `http://localhost:7000`.